madhav2348/multi-share-app/README.md

 ## Project Origin :

+A small project to share simple text data betwen two devices ... why?... because to share data you need contact information , that I dont want to

 A new  project inspired from previous one , which was limit , its not like I cant overcome those limit , its just its more flexible to have it different